4citeB4U/LEXOPSCENTER/DEPLOYMENT.md

 - Check that `GEMINI_API_KEY` is set in GitHub Secrets
 - Ensure all dependencies are installed (`npm install`)
 - Check GitHub Actions logs for specific error messages
+- Verify your API key is valid and has proper permissions

 ### App Doesn't Load
-- Verify GitHub Pages is enabled
+- Verify GitHub Pages is enabled and set to "GitHub Actions"
 - Check the deployed URL is correct
-- Ensure the build completed successfully
+- Ensure the build completed successfully in GitHub Actions

 ### Missing Features
 - Verify your API key has the correct permissions